pfaaj/go-mensa-kl/README.md

 ![](ui/mensa.png)

 Go-Mensa-Kl gives you a single-view dashboard with:
- * a short summary of all meal plans in the Mensa and cafeteria (Atrium) of the University of Kaiserslautern
+ * Short summary of all meal plans in the Mensa and cafeteria (Atrium) of the University of Kaiserslautern
- * the opening times so you do not miss your lunch
+ * Opening times so you do not miss your lunch

- * a small weather widget with the current weather conditions in Kaiserslautern, helping you decide whether to grab a coat before you walk off to get some delicious Pommes :)
+ * Current weather conditions in Kaiserslautern, helping you decide whether to grab a coat before you walk off to get some delicious Pommes :)

- * translated texts for the meals, which might be handy if you are not yet fluent in German (powered by Yandex)
+ * Translated texts for the meals, which might be handy if you are not yet fluent in German (powered by Yandex)

  * Bar plot showing the number of meals in the week with and without fries (Pommes)

 ## Getting Started

 The easiest way to use go-mensa-kl is to download its latest binary release [go-mensa](https://github.com/pfaaj/go-mensa-kl/releases) (only Linux supported)